Amanda was raised with dogs and has kept dogs all her life. "Dogs aren't just pets," she says, "They're workmates, friends, and family."

 Common Treats That May Harm Your Dog

 Just because a treat is available to buy in a store doesn't mean it's healthy and safe for your dog.
-Vets recommend you avoid giving bones, antlers, and hooves to your dog, as these can splinter, and shards become lodged in your dog's throat.
+Vets recommend you avoid giving bones, antlers, and hooves to your dog, as these can splinter; shards can become lodged in your dog's throat.
 Hard treats can also crack your dog's teeth and damage his gums.

 Rawhide becomes soft when chewed, so it is less likely to be a problem.
 However, once your dog has reduced it to small pieces, it's best to remove it to be on the safe side.
 Soft "chewy sticks" and dog cookies are safe options.